ModischFabrications/ModischMatrix/README.md

 5. Test some commands to the displayed address, look for visual feedback
 5. Remove USB, connect jumper for final deployment

+There is also an indicator light in the top right corner.
+Blue means starting up, Yellow means "Check hotspot", all black means everything should be ready.
+The module won't connect to saved WiFi on restart sometimes, no idea why, feel free to restart a few times if you think everything is correct.

 ### Full Upload
 VSCode should offer you a task to do everything automatically: